splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

 There are two ways to reassign shifts, depending on what page you are viewing in Incident Intelligence:

 * From the main Incident Intelligence page, select :guilabel:`On-call Schedule`.
 In the side-pane that opens, select :guilabel:`Reassign Shift`.
-* From the Incident Management page, select the :guilabel:`On-call schedules` tab, then :guilabel:`Reassign shift`.
+* From the Incident Management page, select the :guilabel:`On-call schedules > Reassignments` tab, then :guilabel:`Reassign shift`.

 When reassigning shifts, keep in mind: